From September 2024 entry this course will be replaced by BA (Hons) Computer Animation & Visual Effects.

 - Mirror industry practice by working collaboratively with other National Centre for Computer Animation (NCCA) students on our courses in Art & Design and Technical Arts to create visual effects work

-For September 2022 entry: We are currently developing a foundation year option for UK students who do not meet the entry requirements for the degree course.
-This additional year of study will give you a grounding in the skills required for this course, building your confidence, knowledge and skills for further study.
+We have a Foundation Year option for UK students who do not meet the entry requirements for the degree course.
+This additional year of study will give you a grounding in the creative skills required for this course, building your confidence, knowledge and skills for further study.
 After successful completion of the foundation year, you will progress to the full degree.
-This page will be updated with more information in October 2021.
-Please register your interest and we will email you when the foundation year option is open for applications
+If you apply to study the full degree and do not meet the academic entry requirements, our admissions team may consider your application for the Foundation Year and notify you accordingly.

 Study at the National Centre for Computer Animation

 The NCCA is one of the most established and highly regarded centres for computer graphics and animation education and research.
 As one of very few research-intensive animation centres in the UK, our expertise not only ensures our courses remain at the forefront of education, but also helps to define new industry practices.

 The NCCA is ranked as the UK’s top animation school, second in Europe and third internationally (Animation Career Review 2023 International Animation School Rankings).

 See what it's like to study on this course

 Next start date:

 Bournemouth University, Talbot Campus